christian-arroyo/prometheus_alerting/README.md

 # Project Description

-The purpose of this project is to set up a server with Prometheus Server, Alert Manager, and Node Export, and trigger a High CPU alert to a slack channel if CPU% > 85%.
+The purpose of this project is to set up a server with Prometheus Server, Alert Manager, and Node Exporter, and trigger a High CPU alert to a slack channel if CPU% > 85%.

 This project will perform the following actions: